 But in the world of Ibram Kendi, black people too stand accused.
 Black people nearly always internalize racist ideas in some form or another, according to Kendi, including Ibram himself.
 The book is part social analysis and part intellectual autobiography, and it describes Kendi’s own struggle to be anti-racist, which is implied in the title of the book.
 This is truly a sad thing, that all of us must live under the burden of the social sin of racism, whites and blacks, including Kendi.

-I myself believe that the nation has made sufficient progress in overcoming racism and discrimination that all of us, blacks and whites, ought to be freed from the personal burden of living under a racist accusation.
+I myself believe that the nation has made sufficient progress in overcoming racism and discrimination, and that all of us, blacks and whites, ought to be freed from the personal burden of living under a racist accusation.
 We now can make further progress in a different way, by laughing and playing with one another, loving one another, reasoning with one another, and struggling together to do justice, for those of us so inclined, all of which would prepare us to lead the nation toward further progress on the issue.

 Kendi addresses and defends affirmative action.
 He maintains that it is morally acceptable to discriminate against a person on the basis of race, if the intention is to create equity.
 If it creates equity, it is not racist but anti-racist.
 Affirmative action is discriminating today to correct the discrimination of the past, Kendi maintains.